ObaniGemini/NSIVP/README.md

-# FUCKSVIP
+# NSIVP

-For all you peeps not willing to use scilab for svip
+A yet unworking replacement library for SIVP on scilab, using SDL